alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 You can include the images corresponding to the selected document-parts by ticking the "Include images" checkbox.

-As mentioned in the export pop-up box, and depending on the images' sizes, including image in the export can significantly increase the time to produce and download the export.
+As mentioned in the export pop-up box, and depending on the images' size, including images in the export can significantly increase the time to produce and download the export.

 ![image: Ticking the checkbox for including images in the export](img/export/escriptorium_export_include_images.gif "Checking the box to include images in the export.")